 Their discovery led to further studies and tools to help with cancer treatment.
 After many years working with very hazardous materials Irène was diagnosed with leukemia due to exposure of polonium.
 Later her health began to decline and she died on March 17, 1956 of leukemia at the age of 58 after a lifetime of exposure to radiation.

 Continue reading Mademoiselle Scientist September Birthday Spotlight: Irène Joliot-Curie

 The World Vaccine Congress is the World’s Largest Vaccine Business Development, Research, Technology Show and Conference.
 This year was the 14th Annual World Vaccine Congress and it was on March 24-26 at the Marriott Wardman Park Hotel in Washington, D.C.
 Even though the conference was only three days, it was very informative.
 The World Vaccine Congress is a place where you will hear what is happening in the vaccine research field at all different levels: Industry, Biotech, Pharma, Government/Regulatory, NGO, Academic/Research, Investors in many parts of the world USA, UK, Europe, Australia, Asia and much more!
 Many of the top leaders in vaccine research were there.

 Besides attending the conference I volunteered as a Networking Genie and my job was to show people how to navigate the Free World Vaccine Nation App.
 When you register for the conference you can upload a professional headshot and bio for others to see.
 You can see the sponsors, companies, tweet and see who is attending the conference.
-Many of the conferences I have been to are using apps now.
-What do you think of apps for conferences?
-Do you use them?
+It made it easy way to navigate the conference and find what meetings I wanted to attend.
 Continue reading Research: World Vaccine Congress 2014 Reflection